mmonyok/06-HW-weatherDashboard/README.md

 6. Edit in your code editor and continue to commit, push changes and perform other Git actions using your repository https://docs.gitlab.com/ee/gitlab-basics/start-using-git.html.

 ## Usage
-Provide instructions and examples for use.
-Include screenshots as needed.

 ![Screenshot of finished project.](./images/screenshot.png)

 ## Credits
-List your collaborators, if any, with links to their GitHub profiles.
-If you used any third-party assets that require attribution, list the creators with links to their primary web presence in this section.

 - Tutorials Followed:
 [JavaScript Weather App Tutorial using Openweathermap API for beginners | Javascript tutorial](https://youtu.be/GXrDEA3SIOQ) [Professional README guide template provided by Coding Boot Camp.](https://github.com/coding-boot-camp)